 In 2016 he was nominated for an ICP Infinity Award, MACK First Book Award, and he was shortlisted at Self Publish Riga.
 He published a monograph of his celebrated project Nothing Gold Can Stay in the summer of 2015, which is held in numerous libraries and collections.

 Work from this series was acquired by the Zimmerli Art Museum at Rutgers University and the Newark Public Library Special Collections.
-His work is included in the exhibition Subjective Objective: A Century of Social Photography which will be on display through January 7, 2018.
+His work was recently included in the exhibition Subjective Objective: A Century of Social Photography.